minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

-.. start-kes-configuration-hashicorp-vault
+.. start-kes-configuration-hashicorp-vault-desc

 |KES| uses a YAML-formatted configuration file.
-The following example YAML
-specifies the minimum required fields for enabling |SSE| using Hashicorp Vault:
+The following YAML provides the minimum required fields for using Hashicorp Vault as the root |KMS| and is intended for use in this tutorial.

 .. code-block:: shell
    :class: copyable